James-Ansley/latenights-textbook/docs/the-basics/string-formatting.md

 ```

 Here, the format specifier is `.2f`.
-The `f` is a presentation type used for floating point numbers[^6].
+The `f` is a presentation type used for fixed point numbers – i.e.
+displaying numbers to a fixed number of decimal places.
 And the `.2` specifies a precision of two decimal places.

-By specifying a precision, numbers are padded with extra 0s if they do not have
+By specifying a precision, numbers are padded with extra 0s at the end if
-enough decimal places or are integers:
+they do not have enough decimal places:

 ```python
 x = 5